-Strategic Area Budget Code Planned Amount On Hold Amount Prevention HMBL 261,414 0
+Strategic Area Budget Code Planned Amount On Hold Amount Prevention HMBL 0 0

-The objective of this sector is to reduce HIV / AIDS transmission through the blood transfusion from 10% to less than 2% in intervention areas by ensuring transfusion good practice according to national

-The project will ensure that a transfusion mapping sites per health zones will be set up and clearly defined.
-Supplies, transfusion kits and equipment are identified, ordered and available at all selected health facilities so that 99 % of blood transfusion is completely safe.
+The objective of these activities is to reduce HIV transmission through blood transfusion from 10% to less than 2% in intervention areas by ensuring transfusion practices are followed in accordance with national standards.
+The project will ensure that a transfusion mapping of sites per health zone will be set up and clearly defined.
+Supplies, transfusion kits and equipment will be identified, ordered and available at all selected health facilities so that 99 % of blood transfusion is completely safe.
 Cold chains will be awarded in a progressive manner according to the needs of the respective health centers.
-Health zones team, health providers, peers recruiters and community health workers capacities on blood transfusion will be strengthened and this capacity building will be coordinated with SBFA(Safe blood for Africa)

-Strategies are developed to educate communities about the need for voluntary blood donation and loyalty of voluntary donors of blood will improved .A coordination and technical exchanges framework with all partners to support the sector is in place and monitoring and evaluation system of blood safety activities are provided at all sites of implementation.

-Finally, the project prints and distributes guides, standards, and modules.
+Health zone teams, health providers, peers recruiters and community health workers capacities on blood transfusion will be strengthened by Safe blood for Africa.
+Strategies will be developed to educate communities about the need for voluntary blood donation and loyalty of voluntary donors of blood will improved.
+A coordination and technical exchanges framework with all partners to support the sector is in place and monitoring and evaluation system of blood safety activities are provided at all sites of implementation.
+Finally, the project will continue printing and distributing guides, standards, and modules.